bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let us now try to understand which aspects of an application\'s front end you need to focus on while performing front-end testing.
-When testing cross-browser and cross-platform functionality, you should look at your app\'s features and its responsiveness across different browsers, platforms, and devices.
+Let us now try to understand which aspects of an application&apos;s front end you need to focus on while performing front-end testing.
+When testing cross-browser and cross-platform functionality, you should look at your app&apos;s features and its responsiveness across different browsers, platforms, and devices.
 Accessibility checks help you determine whether everyone, including those with visual or auditory impairments, can use the application.
-End-to-end checks are required for checking and confirming the application\'s back-end to front-end workflow by simulating real-world actions that users are likely to take.
+End-to-end checks are required for checking and confirming the application&apos;s back-end to front-end workflow by simulating real-world actions that users are likely to take.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->